5th grade author's purpose worksheets

 Fifth graders judge purpose from how a whole passage is built, including word choice and tone.
-They notice when an author informs in order to persuade, tell which parts serve the purpose, and predict what the author wants the reader to do, feel, or understand by the end.
+They notice when an author informs in order to persuade and predict what the author wants the reader to do, feel, or understand.

-Free printable PDF, aligned to Common Core RI.5.6.
-One skill per page, answer key on the last page.
+Free printable PDF worksheet, aligned to Common Core RI.5.6.

 The kind of passages you'll get